 “Get yer head outa yer ass, Boots!”
 Bowman yelled back at the youngster sleeping at the back of his wagon.
 “Time to earn your keep.”

-Boots jerked awake to a smattering of guffaws and low chuckles from the other gravediggers riding in the wagon.
-Wiping the drool from the corner of her mouth, the dark pixie-like young woman straightened and croaked, “Mornin’, Boss!”
+Boots jerked awake to a smattering of guffaws and low chuckles.
+She grinned back at the other gravediggers riding in the wagon.
+Wiping drool from the corner of her mouth, the dark, pixie-like young woman straightened and croaked, “Mornin’, Boss!”

 She undid her harness and pulled a faded red scarf from the pocket of her cargo pants.
-She used the scarf to tie back her thick, red, and blue braids with swift motions.
+With swift motions, she used the scarf to tie back her thick, red and blue braids.
 She scrambled down the aisle until she was crouching behind the pilot’s seat.

 “We there yet?”
 She asked.

 “Nearly,” Bowman grunted.
 He was the outfit’s boss, a sturdy and barely civilized sort with freckles and a bushy beard.
 Half a cigar hung, unlit, from the corner of his mouth.

 Boots looked up to Bowman.
 He was rough but shrewd, and a gruff kindness lurked beneath the man’s mean exterior.
 Boots had caught up with Bowman’s diggers in the capital.
 Desperate to escape the tedium of Logistics Division, she’d begged to join his crew.
 Bowman initially refused but after much haranguing, he’d relented and let her join up, on a trial basis.

 Daylight broke, snapping Boots out of her reverie.
 The horizon split wide open.
 Berne’s twin moons, Jaguar and Snow, loomed over the town as if beckoning the wagon-weary diggers into their watchful embrace.
 The wagon, a caterpillar shaped contraption, trundled into the heart of the derelict town.